 The Misery Index uses a specially crafted formula for taking data in a couple different areas of a country’s economy and crunching those numbers to get a sense of how strong each country is.
-(Some of areas it takes into consideration are unemployment, inflation and bank lending rates.)
+(For example, some of the areas it takes into consideration are unemployment, inflation and bank lending rates.)
 The thought is that the strength of a country’s economy is directly related to the happiness of its people.

 The Bible’s got a misery measurement system, too.
 Did you know that?
 Paul talks about the most miserable people in the world in his first letter to the Corinthians.
 It’s not based on economic factors, though.
 Check it out: